 We're always told that etiquette and manners make people feel more comfortable, never less comfortable.
 Like the finer points of etiquette, when an old family tradition causes more trouble than it does wonderful feelings, it may be time to let it go.
 We cannot be slaves to traditions any more than we should simply let them slide.
 The point is to keep our families warm and strong, both in our memories and in the comfort they bring us during the rest of the year.
 Anything less just isn't worth the ruffled feathers.

-For more great articles, check out the links on the next page.
+For more great articles, check out the links below.